-- Superior and Inferior.
-Superior means above, inferior means below.
-The elbow is superior (above) to the hand.
+- Superior and Inferior – Superior means above, inferior means below.
+E.g. The elbow is superior (above) to the hand.
 The foot is inferior (below) to the knee.

-- Proximal and Distal.
-Proximal means closest to the point of origin or trunk of the body, distal means farthest away.
-Proximal and distal are often used when describing arms and legs.
-If you were describing the shin bone, the proximal end would be the end close to the knee and the distal end would be the end close to the foot.
-In the fingers of the hand, a proximal joint is closest to the wrist and a distal joint is farthest from the wrist.
+- Proximal and Distal – Proximal means closest to the point of origin or trunk of the body, distal means farthest away.
+These terms are often used to describe the arms and legs.
+If you were describing the shin bone, the proximal end would be the end closest to the knee and the distal end would be the end closest to the foot.
+In the fingers, a proximal joint is the one closest to the wrist and a distal joint is the one farthest from the wrist.

 - Superficial and Deep.
-Superficial means toward the body surface, deep means farthest from the body surface.
+Superficial means toward the body surface, deep means away from the body surface.
 E.g. Skin is superficial to a person’s organs.
 A person’s organs are deep to skin.

 - Intermediate – in between—your heart is intermediate to your lungs.

 - Visceral – may be used instead of deep – typically used in reference to organs

 Anatomical Reference Planes

 A plane is a theoretical line that divides the body.
 These planes are often used to describe location of structures or to describe directionality of movement.
 Oftentimes, these terms are used within the context of advanced medical imaging studies such as computed tomography (CT) and magnetic resonance imaging (MRI) scans.

 - Sagittal (also known as longitudinal) plane — this vertical (top to bottom) plane divides the body into left and right sides.
 The theoretical plane that divides the body down the middle into equal left and right sides is known as the median sagittal plane.

 - Coronal (also known as frontal) plane — a vertical plane that divides the body into front and back halves

 - Transverse (also known as axial or horizontal) plane — this horizontal plane is parallel to the ground and divides the body into upper and lower halves.